lmmx/pydanttention/README.md

   Since Pydantic allows you to load ("validate") typed data models from these primitive types, we could supply the original dictionary primitive to `AttentionBlock.model_validate` and it'd still work (but doing so is actually more verbose than just constructing the model class directly).

+## Development

+- To set up pre-commit hooks (to keep the CI bot happy) run `pre-commit install-hooks` so all git commits trigger the pre-commit checks.
+I use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+  This runs `black`, `flake8`, `autopep8`, `pyupgrade`, etc.

+- To set up a dev env, I first create a new conda environment and use it in PDM with `which python > .pdm-python`.
+  To use `virtualenv` environment instead of conda, skip that.
+Run `pdm install` and a `.venv` will be created if no Python binary path is found in `.pdm-python`.

+- To run tests, run `pdm run python -m pytest` and the PDM environment will be used to run the test suite.